Grants and Fair Jobs Code - what is required by agencies

 Exception for grant critical to the State’s interest

-The Minister may exempt an Agency from applying the Fair Jobs Code in circumstances where the grant is:
+The Minister may exempt an agency from applying the Fair Jobs Code in circumstances where the grant is:

 • for a project or activity that contributes to the State’s economic interests